Al-Shaykh al-Mufid: His criticisms of Al-Shaykh al-Saduq

 On a number of occasions al-Mufid was critical of his teacher, Al-Shaykh al-Saduq, and his Tashih al-Itiqadat was a correction of al-Saduq's Risalat al-Itaqadat.
 Not limiting himself to theological matters, al-Mufid rejected al-Saduq's resort to akhbar al-ahad (single tradition), particularly when a legal statement is to be issued.
 However, he did not object to al-Saduq's views concerning the extent of the Quran; he only criticized his views on the nature of the Quran.
 Unlike al-Saduq, al-Mufid accepted "religious and speculative theology".
 While al-Saduq allowed controversy "only in the form of quoting and explaining the words of God, the Prophet, and the Imams", reporting a tradition from Ja'far al-Sadiq, the sixth Imam of Shia, al-Mufid believed that there were two kinds of disputationnamely, "true" and "vain".

+Legacy and death

 Works

 Shaykh al-Mufid is said to have written 200 works, of which only a few more than ten have survived.
 Some of his works are as follows: